We are back home from our NY trip. It was so nice to see everyone and explore all the up and new in my old hometown. It’s also nice to be home.

 - Using a stand mixer set with a paddle attachment or hand mixer set on medium speed (start on low to prevent sugar from flying all over), cream butter with both sugars for about 2 minutes until it appears light in color and fluffy.
 Add vanilla, and applesauce (or eggs).
 Immediately after, add in flour blend and mix until just blended.
 Mix in chocolate chips with a rubber spatula or wooden spoon until blended.
 Using a small ice cream scooper, scoop cookie dough onto parchment-lined baking sheets, spaced 2 inches apart.
 Chilled cookie dough for 20 minutes before baking.

-gumsin here do not worry about overworking or toughening the dough.
-I don’t compress the dough too much into the scooper but do slide my ice cream scooper off the edge of the bowl to make it an even level.
+- Note: Don’t compress the dough into the scooper too much.
+I like to scoop and slide my ice cream scooper off the edge of the bowl to make it an even level.
 Bake 11-14 minutes on the center rack of the oven.
 Alternatively, use a large ice cream scooper to make 15 extra-large cookies, spaced at least 3 inches apart, baked for 15-18 minutes.

 - Note: if doubling the recipe, simply turn over the used parchment paper for next batch.